It’s time for designers to shift their obsession with user experience to user safety

 Facebook has announced that it is halting development on its Instagram Kids project.
-This follows reports that the social media giant had commissioned – and kept secret – internal research that found Instagram was detrimental to young people’s mental health.
+This follows reports that the social media giant had commissioned–and kept secret–internal research that found Instagram was detrimental to young people’s mental health.

 The study’s findings, not to mention the fact that they were withheld, have only bolstered the heavy criticism the project initially came in for.
 “Instagram for kids,” ran one headline early on, “the social media site no one asked for.”